sjjsy/neronet/doc/project_information.md

 - client(s) running connects to server to retrieve a job to execute
 - jobman does it's thing and outputs files that an be synced with rsync
 - jobman updates database that job has been completed
+-

+### Laddernet
+- Ladder network is a deep learning algorithm that combines supervised and unsupervised learning
+- seems to be helper project to define neural networks for reserchers -

+### sacred
+- another project definer / helper
+- keep track of all the parameters of your experiment
+- easily run your experiment for different settings
+- save configurations for individual runs in a database
+- reproduce your results
+- Command-line interface: You get a powerful command-line interface for each experiment that you can use to change parameters and run different variants.
+- Observers: Sacred provides Observers that log all kinds of information about your experiment, its dependencies, the configuration you used, the machine it is run on, and of course the result.
+These can be saved to a MongoDB, for easy access later.
+- IN PRACTISE
+- can be used to dump parameters to files / database
+- automatically fills function parameters

+##python unit testing in nutshell
+- define test in advance beforemaking the main function
+- define function as normal
+- make new python script and import unittest
+- use unit test like this
+- class MyTest(unittest.TestCase):
+    def test(self):
+        self.assertEqual(my_funcion(my_parameter), exected value)
+        self.assertEqual(squareNuber(2),5) #false
+        self.assertEqual(squareNuber(2),5) #true

+run script and compare results